Sqmait/alx-zero_day/README.md

-My first readme
+My first readme so cool
-So cool
-for sure